huggingface/blog/fine-tune-whisper-multilingual-asr.md

 ### Prepare Feature Extractor, Tokenizer and Data
 ------------------------------------------

-The ASR pipeline can be de-composed into three states:
+The ASR pipeline can be de-composed into three components:
 1) A feature extractor which pre-processes the raw audio-inputs
 2) The model which performs the sequence-to-sequence mapping
 3) A tokenizer which post-processes the model outputs to text format